 - 7-Billing Cycle 0% APR Introductory Purchase Promotion.
 This card has a 7-billing cycle 0% APR introductory purchase promotion.
 That’s long enough to finance relatively large purchases, such as new equipment, a batch of raw materials, or a trip to an important business convention.
 Alternatively, it’s a nice way to catch a break from interest charges on everyday expenses for a few billing cycles.
-Once the introductory period ends, the ongoing APR is 11.24% to 22.24% variable.

 - Generous, Easy to Attain Sign-Up Bonus.
 For a credit card with no annual fee, the Platinum Visa® Business Credit Card’s $200 sign-up bonus statement credit is generous.
 And it only requires $500 in spending within 60 days of account opening.
 That shouldn’t be a heavy lift for most business owners.